cathei/Svelto.ECS.Schema/README.md

 ```csharp
 public class CharacterDescriptor<HealthComponent, PositionComponent, CharacterController.Component> { }
 ```
 `IndexTag.Component` is a special component holds the `Value` to index, and ensures that indexes are up-to-date.
 It has the first type parameter of `IndexTag`, which is `int` here, as member `Value`, but you cannot change the `Value` directly.
-Instead you need to call `Update(IndexesDB, TValue)`. `IndexesDB` is returned when `EnginesRoot.GenerateIndexesDB()`, holds runtime state of entity indexes.
+Instead you need to call `Update(IndexedDB, TValue)`.

 Before look how to query with indexes, Let's add `CharacterController.Index` to our schema.
 ```csharp